cegjimenez/sales-report/README.md

 !["Sales Dashboard"](preview.png)

 This project creates a data pipeline to transform Excel sales data into interactive Power BI visualizations.
 A Python script extracts data from multiple Excel worksheets and loads it into a PostgreSQL database as individual tables.
-Power BI connects to the database to generate dynamic sales dashboards.
+Power BI connects to the database to generate dynamic sales dashboard.

 &nbsp;
 ## Data Flow